xcore/sw_gpio_examples/doc/programming.rst

    :start-after: //::Send to process start
    :end-before: //::Send

 The process_data thread checks if any button is pressed or checks if there is any command from app_manager thread.
-If there is button press then the thread sends instructions to the app_manager thread about the button or if command is received, then  it send instructions about teh command received.
+If there is button press then the thread sends instructions to the app_manager thread about the button or if command is received, then  it send instructions about the command received.
 The details in the process_data thread is as shown below.

 .. literalinclude:: app_sk_gpio_com_demo/src/main.xc
-   :start-after: //::Select in process start
+   :start-after: //::Select in process data
    :end-before: //::Select

 Process_data thread send instructions to the app_manager thread about the command received.
 The app_manager thread then implementys the state machine according to the instructions received from the process_data thread.
 The state machine of app_manager thread is as below.